1997 Constitution of Fiji: 2000 and 2006 coups, 2009 abrogation

 The 1997 constitution was abrogated by Commodore Frank Bainimarama, who organised a counter-coup to neutralise a civilian coup d'état led by George Speight, and subsequently formed an Interim Military Government.
 A Supreme Court decision in November, however, reinstated the constitution, and new parliamentary elections under it were held in September 2001.

 On 5 December 2006, the Military again overthrew the government.
 Commodore Bainimarama, who once again became acting Head of State, stated that the Constitution would remain in effect, but said on 17 December that "as a last resort", it could be abrogated if no other way could be found to ensure immunity from prosecution for soldiers involved in the takeover.

 In the April 2009 crisis, President Josefa Iloilo suspended the Constitution and dismissed all judges after the Court of Appeal ruled the military government from 2006 illegal.

 Document

 The Fijian Constitution comprises seventeen chapters.
-The links in the index on the right are to articles summarising their contents, along with the interpretation and the historical background, including reasons for their provision.
+The links in the index on this page are to articles summarising their contents, along with the interpretation and the historical background, including reasons for their provision.
 Ongoing controversies are also noted.